Pykmi/primer-js/01-variables.md

 ```

 ### Keywords
-Most common keyword for declaring a variable in Javascript is `var`, however since ES6 Javascript also recognises two other keywords as well; `let` and `const`.
+Most common keyword for declaring a variable in Javascript is `var`, however since `ES6` Javascript also recognises two other keywords as well; `let` and `const`.

-The difference between var and let is particularly confusing many; the main difference being `scope`.

 ```javascript
 // var is scoped to the nearest function